 Why?
-There are many reasons disavowing links might be the right choice for you, the first of which is: “Not everyone has a perfect link profile,” says Robert Ramirez, former SEO Manager at Bruce Clay, Inc.
+There are many reasons disavowing links might be the right choice for you, the first of which is that few sites have a perfect link profile.

 Once you’ve worked to remove as many low-quality, off-topic, or spammy inbound links from your site, if you’ve found you’re stuck with a few stragglers (which is very common), the disavow links tool might be the best way for you to avoid current or future penalty.

-Here are other very important reasons you might need to use the disavow links tool.
+Here are other important reasons you might need to use the disavow links tool.

 You know you need a disavow links file if any of the following are true:

-- You receive a manual link penalty or a Google link warning in Search Console.
+- You receive a manual action or a Google link warning in Search Console.
 (Also see our 9 Tips for Getting Your Manual Link Penalty Overturned.)

 If you fall into one or more of the categories mentioned above, the disavow links tool might be the best option for you.
 That said, there are drawbacks and limitations to disavowing links.

-Google’s disavow tool requires you submit a list of the domains and pages you wish Google would ignore when evaluating your inbound link profile.
+Google’s disavow links tool requires you to submit a list of the domains and pages you wish Google to ignore when evaluating your inbound link profile.